ecerroni/apollo-datasource-mongodb/README.md

 ```

 This package uses [DataLoader](https://github.com/graphql/dataloader) for batching and per-request memoization caching.
-It also optionally (if you provide a `ttl`), does shared application-level caching (using either the default Apollo `InMemoryLRUCache` or the [cache you provide to ApolloServer()](https://www.apollographql.com/docs/apollo-server/features/data-sources#using-memcachedredis-as-a-cache-storage-backend)).
+It also optionally (if you provide a `ttl`), does shared application-level caching (using either the default Apollo `InMemoryLRUCache` or the [cache you provide to ApolloServer()](https://www.apollographql.com/docs/apollo-server/features/data-sources#using-memcachedredis-as-a-cache-storage-backend)**).
 It does this only for these three methods:

 - [`loadOneById(id, options)`](#loadOneById)
 - [`loadManyByIds(ids, options)`](#loadManyByIds)
 - [`loadManyByQuery(queries, options)`](#loadManyByIds)

+** Tested with Redis only

 **Contents:**